Andrea Marra has her dream job—teaching sixth-grade

 math in Stafford, Virginia.
 IUP helped make that dream a reality.

 “I knew I wanted to be a teacher since I was in sixth grade,” she said.
 “I chose IUP because of its outstanding education program, despite the fact that I live close to several other universities.

-“As soon as I visited IUP and met with professors in the College of Education and Educational Technology, I knew I was in the right
+“As soon as I visited IUP and met with professors in the College of Education and Communications, I knew I was in the right place

-place and that I wanted them to be my teachers.”
+and that I wanted them to be my teachers.”

 Andrea made her choice at an IUP Decision Day.

 “Not only did I love the professors I met, IUP felt comfortable to me—a place where I fit and that felt like home.
 I didn’t know anyone here when I came as a freshman, but I graduated with so many friends.
 It’s such a close community.

 Success Program, known as CUSP, an early entrance experience for first-year students.
 “It really did give me an edge on being successful at IUP, along with making great friends even before classes started.”

 During her time at IUP, Andrea made it a priority to “give back” by getting involved in programs that helped others—and that ended up helping her be prepared for her career.

 “My volunteer projects gave me experience in talking to people, helped me learn how to hold effective meetings, and advanced my communication skills.
 The volunteer work I did at IUP also allowed me to practice working with children, so when it came to

 student teaching, I already had some experience.”